How To Load a Dishwasher Guide

 When loading pots and pans make sure handles are pointing away from spray arms so cleaning isn’t impeded.

 Platters and dishwasher-safe cutting boards should be placed along the perimeters of the lower rack.
-Make sure they don’t block spray arms and avoid placing them in the front of the rack as this could prevent detergent from dispersing properly.
+Make sure they don’t block spray arms and avoid placing them in the front of the rack, as this could prevent detergent from dispersing properly.

 With the exception of knives, cutlery should be loaded in the utensil holder with handles down.
 If your utensil basket doesn’t have covers, alternate the handle placement of forks and spoons to avoid nesting, which can keep water and detergent from hitting all surfaces.
-Place knives and skewers with blades down to protect your fingers from getting nicked or cut when emptying the dishwasher.
+Place knives and skewers with blades down to help protect your fingers from getting nicked or cut when emptying the dishwasher.

 Depending on what your third rack can fit, place items face down on the rack, making sure to leave enough space between each dish or utensil to allow soap and water to flow through.

 KitchenAid brand offers Third Level Utensil Rack Dishwashers designed to hold large, flat items like spatulas and serving utensils to free up space in the lower racks.
-The KitchenAid® FreeFlex™ Third Rack Dishwasher is the largest third rack dishwasher available2 and provides versatile loading options.
+The KitchenAid® 360º Max Jets™ Third Rack Dishwasher is the largest third rack dishwasher available2 and provides versatile loading options.
+A deep, angled design fits 6" glasses, mugs and bowls.
+Rotating jets target the Third-Level Rack while a drying bar wicks away moisture.

 2. Among leading brands based on usable volume.